codurance/site/_posts/2015-11-03-what-you-can-learn-when-you-pair-and-collaborate.md

 - Combine if blocks with similar conditions (manually)
 - Decompose if-else blocks into simpler if blocks without loosing its meaning

-Lets say we apply one or more of the above techniques to the below block of code:
+Let's say we apply one or more of the above techniques to the below block of code:

 ```java
 public void updateQuality(Item[] items) {